CGATOxford/CGATPipelines/CGATPipelines/pipeline_docs/pipeline_transcriptdiffexpression/pipeline/Results.rst

    Results from DE testing

+These are the results tables including the group means and the expression values for each individual sample.
+All transcripts with unadjusted p-values < 0.05 are included.

+.. report:: Results.SummarisedResults
+   :render: xls-table
+   :groupby: track
+   :force:

+   Summarised results tables

+These are the tables of Counts and TPM per gene per sample, with group means

+#.. report:: Results.GeneLevelExpression
+#   :render: xls-table
+#   :groupby: track
+#   :force:

+   Transcripts per million per sample, aggregated per gene

-These are the tables of Counts and TPM per sample, with gene ID annotations and simulation flags.
+These are the tables of Counts and TPM per transcript per sample, with gene ID annotations and simulation flags.

 .. report:: Results.SleuthTpmAll
    :render: xls-table